Successful implementation and management of a tool as powerful as HubSpot goes beyond the simple act of purchasing a subscription and plugging it in.

 For Business Leaders

 Your enthusiasm and commitment to inbound marketing and HubSpot will dictate how successful your implementation will be.
-Period.
-Your team looks up to you for direction, strategy and ideally, inspiration.
+After all, your team looks up to you for direction, strategy and ideally, inspiration.

 3. Dedicate an internal "go-to" person.